-International law accepted by the European Union and regulated by EC Regulation N 261/2004 allows airlines to sell more seats than they have on offer.
+International law accepted by the European Union and regulated by EC Regulation N 261/2004 allows airlines to sell more seats than they have available.
 Sometimes this means that some passengers remain on land.
-It is what is known as overbooking or denied boarding.
+It is what is known as an overbooking or denied boarding.

-Overbooking Volunteer: You can not claim the European compensation but you can claim the refund of the ticket, the alternative transport and the conditions agreed with the airline.
+- Overbooking Volunteer: You can not claim the European compensation but you can claim the refund of the ticket, the alternative transport and the conditions agreed upon with the airline.

 - Non-Volunteer overbooking: You can claim the reimbursement of the ticket, the alternative transport, hotel if necessary and the European compensation of the EC regulation N 261/2004.